Dr Chris Wagstaff

 Sport and Exercise Psychology Pathway Lead

 Chris is a Reader in Applied Psychology.
-He didvides his time between research, teaching and application.
+He divides his time between research, teaching and application.
 He has published widely in the area of organisational sport psychology, acts as Psychology Pathway Lead coordinating the School's psychology provision across our undergraduate, masters, and doctorate courses, and is an experienced practitioner psychologist within the UK's high performnce sport system.

 Chris is the Editor for Sport and Exercise Psychology Review, an Associate Editor for the Journal of Applied Sport Psychology, International Journal of Sport and Exercise Psychology, and Journal of Sport Psychology and sits on the editorial board of Case Studies in Sport and Exercise Psychology.
 He is the former Associate Editor for Journal of Applied Case Studies in Sport and Exercise Sciences.